rodrigoterminus/playground-cloud-native-stack/docs/exercise_3_local_k8s.md

 # Exercise 3: Local Kubernetes Deployment (kubectl Deep Dive)

-**Goal:** Get comfortable with the core `kubectl` commands using your local Kubernetes cluster (Docker Desktop or Minikube).
+**Goal:** Get comfortable with the core `kubectl` commands using your local Kubernetes cluster (Docker Desktop or Kind).

 **Why:** The assessment prerequisites *require* `kubectl`.
 This exercise builds "command-line comfort" and "muscle memory" for the most common operations.
 You will be interacting with `kubectl` via the terminal in the assessment.

 ## Steps

 1.  **Enable Kubernetes:**
-    * Ensure Kubernetes is enabled in your Docker Desktop settings (or start Minikube).
+    * Ensure Kubernetes is enabled in your Docker Desktop settings (or start Kind).

 2.  **Create Manifests:**
     * Create a `deployment.yaml` file for your `python-api:latest` image.